CROI 2027 Chair and Vice Chairs

 Robert T. Schooley, MD

-Research Focus: HIV, hepatitis C virus, and the herpes group viruses, and the use of bacteriophages to treat multidrug resistant bacterial infections
+Research Focus: HIV, hepatitis C virus, herpes group viruses, and the use of bacteriophages to treat multidrug resistant bacterial infections

 Hyman Scott, MD, MPH